Basics Of Court Forms And Filings

 When preparing your documents, make sure their format complies with the rules of the court in which your case is pending.
 Most courts have rules governing how documents are supposed to look and what information they must contain.
 For example:

-• If you have a case in the Eighth Judicial District Court, Local Rule 7.20 governs the general form of papers to be filed, exhibits, documents, and legal citation.
+- If you have a case in the Eighth Judicial District Court, Local Rule 7.20 governs the general form of papers to be filed, exhibits, documents, and legal citation.
 There are other local rules that may also apply to your documents.
-Click to visit our District Court Rules page to learn more.
-You can obtain additional information on the district court's website.
-Click to visit our District Court page for links.
+Visit our District Court Rules page to learn more.
+Visit our District Court page for links.

 To download blank pleading paper (paper with numbers down the left-hand margin, a case caption on the first page, a signature block, and the like) in Microsoft Word that you can save to your computer and use to prepare your own documents, click on the link below:

 TIP!
 Different justice courts may have different filing requirements, so be sure to familiarize yourself with your court's procedures.
 The Las Vegas Justice Court, for instance, requires all documents to be filed electronically, so anyone filing in that court needs an e-mail address to set up an electronic filing account.
-Click to visit the Las Vegas Justice Court's website to learn more about its File and Serve program and E-Filing Frequently Asked Questions.
+Click to visit the Las Vegas Justice Court's website to learn more about its File and Serve program.